 These treatments are commonly used as a preventive measure to deter termite entry into a home and also to provide ongoing protection after activity has been discovered and treated.

 A liquid termiticide is directly applied through a wand to exposed soil next to external walls of your home.
 In areas where there is paving, concrete or other hard surfaces the chemical is injected through drill holes.

 Certain types of termiticides provide a deterrent to termite entry.
 Other types are undetectable by termites but the chemical stays with termites which leads to either a large reduction in numbers or elimination of the colony.

 The chemicals do break down over time.
 To remain effective the soil will need resprayed at least every 5 years.

 These systems provide an alternative to the handspraying of termiticides.
 The chemical is delivered into the soil through a pipe buried in the soil next to outside walls.
 The pipe is charged with termiticide at controlled rates from a manifold.
-Specifically designed emitters in the pipe evenly distribute the chemical along the system.
+Specifically designed emitters placed in the pipe will evenly distribute the chemical along the system.

 This type of treatment is most practical when installed before outside decking, paving or concrete are laid.
 This way the soil can be retreated in future years without disruption to these areas.

 Every home is different and Termitrust pest technicians are very experienced with designing and installing reticulation installations to suit your situation.

 We only use products which have a proven record of effectiveness in stopping termites and our installations are to exact specifications.

 In most situations, the initial installation will cost more than handspraying but there is less chemical used at retreatment time.
 Retreatment costs are comparable to handspraying, if not cheaper.